krshubham/vitc-online-compiler-api/README.md

 + LangError : Given when the language specified for compiling the code is not in the above given formats

-+ makeContainerError : Arises when we are unable to make a new container
++ MakeContainerError : Arises when we are unable to make a new container

++ RequestError: Arises when the request has some error

++ ExecutionEnvError: Unable to return the execution results back